ppy/osu-wiki/wiki/Game_Modes/osu!mania/en.md

 ![Speed Change value is located at the top-right][osu!mania SC image]

 _The upper-right corner displays the scroll speed.
-This image shows the difference between the BPM scaling and fixed scroll speeds respectively._
+The image shows the difference between the BPM scaling and fixed scroll speeds respectively._

 **Scrolling speed of the beat notes** can be changed by pressing `Ctrl` (or `Shift`) with `+` (faster) / `-` (slower).